Executive Summary

 In most cases, the business owner or founder elects himself/herself to be the statutory agent.
 However, there are circumstances where it may be wise to elect a third party to this position.
 There are a number of organizations that offer outsourcing of the statutory agent position for a fee.

-Step Three: File the Articles of Organization
+Step 3: File the Articles of Organization

 Now that you have a business name and a statutory agent, it’s time to register your business with the Arizona Corporation Commission.
-The easiest way to register your business is online through the eCorp website, but you can file by mail or in person if you prefer.
+The easiest way to register your business is online through the ACC eCorp website, but you can file by mail or in person if you prefer.

 Should you decide to file by mail or in person, you’ll need to complete four important forms: